dsc-courses/dsc80-2026-wi/syllabus.md

 in deadlines.
 You can use a slip day if you are too busy to complete an assignment on its original due date (or if you forgot about it).
 But slip days are also meant for things like the internet going down at 11:58PM just as you go to submit your assignment.
-Slip days are meant to be used in exceptional circumstances, so **you probably should not need to use all 5, but if you have something going on in your life that is impeding your ability to do your classwork on time, please reach out to us as soon as possible so we can work something out**.
+Slip days are meant to cover "normal" life circumstances, but if you have a serious illness, suffer a loss, or experience some other unfortunate event that severely disrupts your ability to participate in the class, please let us know ASAP!

 **Slip days are applied automatically at the end of the quarter, and you don’t need to ask in order to use one.** It’s your responsibility to keep track of